 It only selects elements that are one level inside the parent element and ignores elements that are nested any level further.

-Let’s understand how to use a Child Selector with the help of an example.
-In this example, we shall target all the direct child elements of the ‘ul’ element and the styles don’t get applied to the rest of the elements nested further.
+Understand how to use a Child Selector with the help of an example.
+In this example, you shall target all the direct child elements of the ‘ul’ element and the styles don’t get applied to the rest of the elements nested further.

 <ul class="menu"> <li>Home</li> <li>About <ul> <li>Personal</li> <li>Careers</li> </ul> </li> <li>Contact</li> </ul>